 The study of living organisms, including their structure, functioning, evolution, distribution and interrelationships

-The Biology Department is housed in a suite of three dedicated fully refurbished laboratories.
-We also share the use of a new purpose built science laboratory next to the Chemistry Department.
-We aim to provide a stimulating working environment for all students and seek to engage their curiosity and enjoyment in Biology.
+The Biology Department is housed in a suite of three dedicated, fully refurbished, laboratories.
+We also share the use of a new purpose-built science laboratory next to the Chemistry Department.
+We aim to provide a stimulating working environment for all pupils and seek to engage their curiosity and enjoyment in Biology.

-Students start the Edexcel IGCSE Biology course in the Fourth Form.
-This is a comprehensive linear course which supports our A level course very well.
-Students sit the Biology examinations in June of the Upper Fifth year.
+Pupils start the Edexcel IGCSE Biology course in the Fourth Form.
+This is a comprehensive linear course which supports our A Level course very well.
+Pupils sit the Biology examinations in June of the Upper Fifth year.

 International GCSE teaching order outline